palform/palform/packages/blog-docs/blog/2024-10-26-ditch-typeform/index.md

 ---

 > Thanks for reading!
 This article was written by Pal Kerecsenyi, founder of Palform.
-If you have any questions, please contact hey@palform.app.
+If you have any questions, please contact mail@support.palform.app.